v2sCollections/City-of-Dreams/README.md

 - 500+ Mods in one click.
 - 30+ Graphics & Texture Mods.
-- 20+ Photo Mode Pose Packs.
 - 50+ Weapon and Armor Mods.
 - 200+ Clothing Mods Featuring 100s of clothes added to the Alteier Store.
 - 100+ Loading Screens.
 - 70+ Alteir Stores.
 - 50+ Body Mods for V and most Other NPCs.
+- Photo Mode Pose Packs.
 - Gameplay mods & Tweaks.
 - Bug fixes.
 - Quality-of-life improvements.